JeffDCorbett/100-days-of-code/log.md

 I expanded on the example a bit by displaying the cost in the final result.

 Currently, everything I'm coding is going into my [Battleship](https://github.com/JeffDCorbett/battleship) project, which I do not like, but I'm assuming these extra examples will play a role in the game at some point.

+### Day 4: April 19, 2021

+**Today's Progress**: Performed some very basic tinkering with objects.
+It was definitely more reading than coding, but I'm sure there is more to come.

+- cars.js

+**Thoughts**: The work this evening was not very intriguing and I feel like I missed the point of it.
+I will go over it again tomorrow before diving in to more.